vihari/slides/mlr_iitb.md

 ###### Is SGD responsible for generalization? ######
-* The solution obtained by SGD in the linear case is looked at, to better understand the behaviour of its solution.
+* The solution obtained by SGD in the linear case is looked at, to better understand the behavior of its solution.
 * In the linear case

   $$min\_{w \in \mathbb{R}^d} \frac{1}{n} \sum\_{i=1}^nloss(w^Tx\_i, y\_i)$$